-The Office for National Statistics (ONS) report in October 2018 that the gender pay gap fell from 2017, to stand at 8.6% among full-time employees.
-The gap among all employees is higher (17.9%), driven by more women working in part-time jobs, which are lower paid (an average hourly rate is £9.36 compared with £14.31 for full-time jobs).
+The Office for National Statistics (ONS) report in October 2019 that the gender pay gap was 8.9% among full-time employees.
+The gap among all employees is however higher (17.8%), driven by more women working in part-time jobs, which are lower paid (an average hourly rate is £9.36 compared with £14.31 for full-time jobs).
 ONS outline that Gender Pay differences can vary across sectors and at senior levels within an organisation.
 Industries such as Finance or ICT historically have more male employees than female and will therefore have a wider pay gap, whereas the Health and Social Care industry typically has a broader female population and would expect a lower pay gap as a result.